-- The population projections for the region, which suggest a population increase of 91,000-151,0006 in the next 30 years. - A growth scenario where there is a future regional population of 760,000.
+- A growth scenario where there is a future regional population of 780,000.
 This is 200,000 people on top of the current population. - An increase of 100,000 jobs in the 30-year period.

 While there is uncertainty as to when, how and at what rate the region could reach this population figure, the Framework is intended to provide for an urban structure for this population size.
 It is important to note this is not a growth target for the region.